-The Sierra Leone Ministry of Agriculture and Forestry, in close collaboration with the Chief Minister and the Office of National Security, are in the beginning stages of updating the draft Cattle Settlement Policy.
-As a long-standing partner of these agencies, WFP is well placed to participate in the consultation process to ensure the findings from the conflict analysis are reflected and incorporated into the updated version of the policy, and support its finalization.
+The Sierra Leone Ministry of Agriculture and Forestry, in close collaboration with the Chief Minister and the Office of National Security, are in the beginning stages of updating the draft Cattle Settlement Policy, with specific technical support from FAO.
+Consultative conferences will be held where WFP can advocate for findings from the conflict analysis to be reflected and incorporated into the updated version of the policy, as the existing Cattle settlement policy inadequately addresses challenges between herders and crop farmers.
 The Guinean Ministry of Agriculture and Livestock has initiated the revision process of the Pastoral Code, while a technical committee within the Ministry is working on revising and updating articles of the Code.
 Once completed, it will be submitted to the council of ministers, then to the president before being submitted to the National Assembly for ratification.
-WFP Guinea is planning to work with the Ministry of Agriculture and Livestock to expedite the revision process.
+WFP Guinea is planning to work with the Ministry of Agriculture and Livestock to expedite the revision process, in close collaboration with FAO.
 This will be proceeded by workshops to disseminate the policies and national and district/prefecture level and carry out sensitization at the community level.